 Put-in-Bay Bachelorette Party Etiquette

 When are wild bachelorette parties too wild?
-At Put in Bay, you would probably think that there is such thing as "too wild".
+At any Put in Bay Lodging, you would probably think that there is such a thing as "too wild".
 The answer is... whenever the bride experiences more than temporary discomfort or unrest.
 The bachelorette party culture definitely encourages girlfriends to create a wild night in imitation of legendary bachelorette parties and stories handed down from sisters and friends, but this can also lead to awkward situations.
 At the same time, girlfriends don't want to be so timid and scared of offending the bride that no fun gets planned at all.
 A bride may not want to spell it out to her girlfriends that her ideal night of fun is a quiet get together sharing stories and a bottle of wine in your Put-in-Bay Resort villa or private rental home versus a can of whipped cream, a handful of dollar bills and a male stripper.
 The answer is to use good judgement, and always provide the bride with a way out.
 Consider your friend's personality, and don't plan something that is far beyond the level of anything you've seen her do before.
 Remember that the party is for the bride to have fun, not for her friends to see her humiliated.
 It is good to remember that weddings are an emotional time when friends might not react in predicable ways.
 Shy brides might not feel able to tell friends that they feel uncomfortable, but providing her with a choice gives the bride a polite way out.